-Our government agencies, specifically the Environmental Protection Agency (EPA), knowingly allowed Teck to operate any way they wanted, having no consequences for their gross negligence and disregard of our environment and human lives.
+Our government agencies, specifically the Environmental Protection Agency (EPA), knowingly allowed Teck to operate any way they wanted, having no consequences for their gross negligence and disregard of the environment and human lives.

-The EPA investigators were encouraged by their superiors not to find any real conclusions when investigating the impacts Teck’s pollution had caused on Northport’s environment and the residents health.
+The EPA investigators were encouraged by their superiors not to find any actual conclusions when investigating the impacts Teck’s pollution had caused to the environment and the health of residents.
 They were trying to avoid a sticky situation with cross border pollution.
-So several studies the EPA, Department of Health (DOH), and the Agency for Toxic Substances conducted in the 1990’s concluded that basically the toxin levels they discovered were above safety standards, but more studies would need to be done.
+So several studies the EPA, Department of Health (DOH), and the Agency for Toxic Substances conducted in the 1990’s stated that toxin levels discovered were above safety standards, but more studies would need to be done.
 They were dragging their feet, just as they were told to do.
-The government agencies created to protect our health and environment, the EPA, DOH, and the ATSDR, all turned a blind eye to the problem for decades.
+The government agencies, created to protect our health and environment, all turned a blind eye to the problem for decades.

-However, the EPA knew under The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or Superfund, a remedial investigation and feasibility study would need to be done.
+The EPA knew under The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or Superfund, a remedial investigation and feasibility study (RI/FS) would need to be done.
 Teck refused to cooperate.
-The EPA issued Teck a Unilateral Administrative Order, demanding they assist with the investigation.
+The EPA issued a Unilateral Administrative Order against Teck, demanding they assist with the RI/FS.
 Teck ignored the order, and the EPA all but forgot about it.
 Finally, two members from the Colville Confederate Tribe filed a civil suit against the EPA under CERCLA in 2004.
 This suit demanded that the EPA enforce their order against Teck.
 After several court battles Teck lost it’s last appeal and was forced to cooperate with the EPA to complete a study of the Upper Columbia River.
 The first phases of the studies began in 2006.
-After 9 years of testing, and usually re-testing, the studies are finally progressing.
+After 13 years the remedial investigation (RI) and Human Health Risk Assessment (HHRA) are almost complete.

 Residents in Northport conducted their own health survey in 1991 and 2009.
 As part of the 2009 community survey health questionnaires were distributed to current and past residents of Northport, spanning three generations.
-We received more than 500 completed questionnaires.
-Per the health cluster guidelines of the Center for Disease Control (CDC) and the ATSDR, the results we collected from the returned questionnaires showed health clusters of brain aneurisms (23), specific cancers (65), parkinson’s disease/multiple scoliosis (13), thyroid diseases (116), and ulcerative colitis and Crohn’s disease (54).
+More than 500 people completed questionnaires.
+Per the health cluster guidelines of the Center for Disease Control (CDC) and the ATSDR, the results collected from the returned questionnaires showed health clusters of; brain aneurisms (23), specific cancers (65), parkinson’s disease/multiple scoliosis (13), thyroid diseases (116), and ulcerative colitis and Crohn’s disease (54).
 The DOH had already discovered the health cluster of ulcerative colitis and crohn’s disease in the area in 1992.

 All of these diseases can be triggered by chronic exposure to the heavy metal toxins released by Teck.